ricardobrg/website/src/docs/development/ui/widgets-intro.md

 The text direction needs to be specified in this instance;
 when the `MaterialApp` widget is used, this is taken care of for you, as demonstrated later.
+A `SafeArea` widget is also used to properly pad the text so it appears below the display on the top of the screen.

 When writing an app, you'll commonly author new widgets that are subclasses of either [`StatelessWidget`][] or [`StatefulWidget`][],